cdepillabout/evil-nix/README.md

     No.

-    `evilDownloadUrl` does current makes use of IFD in order to read the length of the file in bytes at the specified URL.
+    `evilDownloadUrl` does currently makes use of IFD in order to read the length of the file in bytes before downloading.
 However, it would be trivial to have `evilDownloadUrl` also take the file length as an input.

     The end-user would have to specify the file length they want to download, but then `evilDownloadUrl` could work with the